NoxCaellum/TooManyChecks/README.md

 Do not use them for malicious purposes.

----

-✅ Final Note

-If the binary behaves strangely, crashes, hides your screen, or judges you silently — that’s not a bug.

 That’s the challenge.
 Good luck.
+✅ Final Note

+---